MoonfaceDev/Moonitor/README.md

    - [Ubuntu image](https://ubuntu.com/download/desktop/thank-you?version=22.04&architecture=amd64)

    <br/>**Add virutal machine:**
+   - Install VirtualBox, accept all default settings and follow the wizard
    - Open VirtualBox
    - Click 'New' to create a new machine
    - Enter your VM name, change the 'Type' to Linux and the 'Version' to Ubuntu (64-bit), and then proceed